 The financial statements have been prepared on an accruals basis and are based on historical costs modified by the revaluation of selected non-current assets and financial instruments for which the fair value basis of accounting has been applied.

 2 Changes in accounting policies

 New and amended standards adopted by the Company

-A number of new and revised standards became effective for annual periods beginning on or after 1 April 2019.
+No new and revised standards became effective for annual periods beginning on or after 1 April 2020.